 Senecio radicans is also known as String of Bananas because it grows in long tendrils with small, slightly curved leaves looking like tiny bananas.

-This dangling succulent is an excellent choice in a hanging basket or shelf in a low-light setting.
+This dangling succulent is an excellent choice in a hanging basket or shelf in low light conditions.

-Outdoors, it can do well in a window box, planter or hanging basket kept in bright, dappled shade.
+Outdoors, it can do well in a window box or hanging planter kept in bright, dappled partial shade.

-Senecio rowleyanus is also known as String of Pearls because, like String of Bananas it grows on long tendrils sporting tiny, round leaves resembling green pearls.
+Also known as String of Pearls because, like String of Bananas, it grows on long tendrils sporting tiny, round leaves resembling green pearls.

-This is another dangling succulent which does quite well tumbling over the sides of a hanging basket, window box or high shelf in a shady setting.
+This is another dangling succulent which does quite well tumbling over the sides of a basket, window box, or high shelf in a shady setting.

-This plant is a semi-succulent which produces attractive heart-shaped leaves and tiny spherical tubers or buds resembling rosary beads.
+This plant is semi-succulent, producing attractive heart-shaped leaves and tiny spherical tubers or buds resembling rosary beads.

-Like the other “string type” succulents, this plant is a good choice for a high shelf, window box or hanging basket in a low-light setting.
+Like the other “string type” succulents, this plant is a good choice for a high shelf, window box, or hanging planter in a low light setting.

 Sansevieria trifasciata (Mother-In-Law’s Tongue)

-Sansevieria trifasciata is the classic house plant commonly known as Mother-In-Law’s Tongue or Snake Plant.
+Sansevieria is the classic house plant commonly known as Mother-In-Law’s Tongue or Snake Plants.

-This indestructible plant comes in several variations, including the bird-nest snake plant and all do quite well in very low light conditions, partial shade but also direct sunlight.
+The indestructible snake plants come in several variations, including the bird-nest snake plant and all do quite well in very low light conditions, partial shade but also direct sunlight.

-Various iterations of Sansevieria trifasciata have lance-like deep green leaves either solid colored or variegated with silvery markings and yellow edging.
+Various iterations of Trifasciata have lance-like dark green leaves, either solid colored or variegated with silvery markings and yellow edging.

-Haworthia margaritifera may also be referred to as Tulista pumila or commonly as Pearl Plant.
+Haworthia margaritifera may also be referred to as Haworthia pumila or Tulista pumila or commonly as Pearl Plant.

-This plant is a relative of the Aloe vera plant and looks quite similar.
+The pearl plant from South Africa is a relative of the Aloe family and looks quite similar.

-All the Haworthias are low growing plants and many sport lots of pearl-like white bumps creating a contrast to its dark, green leaves.
+All the Haworthias are low-growing plants, and many sports lots of pearl-like white bumps creating a contrast to their dark, green leaves.